actions-marketplace-validations/thomastvedt_sign-android-release/README.md

 testing build while waiting for: https://github.com/r0adkll/sign-android-release/pull/24

+*⚠️ Note: PR above and fix is merged, so don't use `r0adkll/sign-android-release` 👍*

 This action will help you sign an Android `.apk` or `.aab` (Android App Bundle) file for release.